 It is recognized that one common symptom is urinary frequency which can make it hard to go to the bathroom frequently enough to keep up with your body’s need for fluid intake.

-A bladder infection occurs when there is an irritation of the bladder lining that causes what’s known as cystitis.
-With cystitis, you will notice very frequent urination with burning during urination and pain in the abdomen and lower back.
+A bladder infection occurs when the bladder lining is irritated and causes what’s known as cystitis.
+With cystitis, you will notice persistent urination with burning during urination and pain in the abdomen and lower back.

 What is Kidney infection?

-Kidney infections also occur when there is a blockage in the urinary tract due to a stone or tumor.
-It’s common for this to occur in women who are pregnant or have recently delivered.
+Kidney infections also occur when there is a blockage in the urinary tract due to a stone or tumour.
+It’s common for this to happen in pregnant women or have recently delivered.

-Kidney infections can be caused by bacteria or viruses.
-Antibiotics that have been proven to work for kidney infections include ampicillin, trimethoprim/sulfamethoxazole, and aztreonam.
+Bacteria or viruses can cause kidney infections.
+Antibiotics proven to work for kidney infections include ampicillin, trimethoprim/sulfamethoxazole, and aztreonam.

 Symptoms of a kidney infection include nausea and vomiting.
-Other symptoms may include increased thirst or urination as well as decreased appetite or weight loss.
+Other symptoms may include increased thirst or urination and decreased appetite or weight loss.

 Main Differences Between Bladder Infection and Kidney Infection

-- A bladder infection is often thought to be a minor problem and can be fixed with over-the-counter medications and home remedies, while a kidney infection can lead to serious complications if left untreated.
+- A bladder infection is considered a minor problem and can be fixed with over-the-counter medications and home remedies, while a kidney infection can lead to serious complications if left untreated.

 - Bladder infections are not contagious as long as you have no symptoms of an active infection, but kidney infections are contagious when the individual has symptoms of an active or recent infection.